While

 EXTREME early retirement

-hands at retirement--ask them anything about saving, spending or
+old hands at retirement--ask them anything about saving, spending or traveling.

-traveling.
 But one thing may surprise you: their age.
-Sixteen years
+Sixteen years after they retired,

-after they retired, they are now both 54--almost old enough to satisfy
+they were both 54--almost old enough to satisfy

-Ariz., they call home (when they're not traveling around the world).
+Arizona, where they still call home (when they're not traveling around the world).

 When they were in their late thirties, Billy, a stockbroker, and